claudiajs/claudia/README.md

 <img src="https://claudiajs.github.io/claudiajs.com/assets/claudiajs.svg" height="300" align="right" />

 Claudia helps you deploy Node.js microservices to Amazon Web Services easily.
-It automates and simplifies deployment workflows and error prone tasks, so you can focus on important problems and not have to worry about AWS service quirks.
+It automates and simplifies deployment workflows and error prone tasks, so you can focus on important problems and not have to worry about AWS service workflows.
 [Check out this video to see how to create and deploy a microservice in under 5 minutes](https://vimeo.com/156232471).

 Here are some of the things you can do with Claudia:

   * Create or update Lambda functions and Web APIs from Node.js projects hassle-free:
     * deploy using a single command (instead of [120 lines of shell scripts](https://github.com/gojko/nodejs-aws-microservice-examples/blob/master/web-parameter-processing/setup.sh))
-    * automatically handle AWS service quirks such as waiting for IAM roles to propagate to Lambda
+    * automatically handle AWS service edge cases such as waiting for IAM roles to propagate to Lambda and retrying throttled API management requests
     * simplify code management and avoid inconsistencies by using a single Lambda function for all the web API operations
   * Automatically configure the Lambda function for commonly useful tasks:
      * Allow `console.log` to pipe to CloudWatch
      * Add event sources with correct IAM privileges
      * Manage different versions for production, development and testing easily
-  * Automatically set up API Gateway resources the way Javascript developers expect them to work:
+  * Automatically set up API Gateway resources the way JavaScript developers expect them to work:
      * enable CORS for all endpoints (so your users' browsers can call the APIs directly)
      * make query string, form post and request headers directly available (instead of having to specify API Gateway models and templates)
      * route errors to HTTP response code 500 (instead of the default 200 which breaks Promise-like request libraries)